DonWachsmalstift/Desy_Felix_2023/logbook_day_3.md

 Ramp to 450°C started with scann 3.
 Calcination seems done after 1h
-10:23 He flushing and Ramp to 350°C with 10°/min started
+10:23 He flushing and Ramp to 350°C with 10°/min started 10:40 H2 flushig started image (369) 8 ml/min
+11:16 Reduction was pretty much over immidiately like for the other samples we gonna flush with He and go up to 450 °C with 10°/min (image 446) 11:35 we start H2 8 ml/min (image 480)